 There is a suggested $10 donation for all WHAM events; you are welcome to contribute whatever amount is feasible for you.
 All proceeds from the WHAM festival go toward supporting the artists and the Performing Arts Conservatory.

-UWS Live Tuesdays: Afro Roots is excited to open the WHAM concert series with one of NYC’s most dynamic and creative vocalists, Dana Gae.
-Dana is a vocalist’s vocalist who seems to be able to impart any quality of sound or emotion.
+Held on March 2nd, UWS Live Tuesdays: Afro Roots was excited to open the WHAM concert series with one of NYC’s most dynamic and creative vocalists, Dana Gae.
+Dana is a vocalist who seems to be able to impart any quality of sound or emotion.

-Producer, writer and filmmaker Caytha Jentis of Fox Meadow Films brings together a diverse collection of female artists to tell their personal stories.
-In this Moth-style format, artists deliver monologues on themes of life, laughter, love and everything in between!
+Held on March 9th, Producer, writer and filmmaker Caytha Jentis of Fox Meadow Films brought together a diverse collection of female artists to tell their personal stories.
+In a Moth-style format, artists delivered monologues on themes of life, laughter, love and everything in between!